iterative/dvc.org/content/docs/command-reference/exp/save.md

 ## Options

 - `-n <name>`, `--name <name>` - specify a [unique name] for this experiment.
-A default one will be generated otherwise, such as `exp-f80g4` (based on the experiment's hash).
+A default one will be generated otherwise, such as `urban-sign`.

 - `-I <path>`, `--include-untracked <path>` - specify untracked file(s) to be included in the saved experiment.
 Multiple files can be specified.